 Learn something new every day More Info... by email

 In construction, aggregate describes a variety of materials including gravel, sand, and crushed stone.
 These particles are used in their raw form or are combined with other materials to produce concrete or asphalt.
-Aggregates are readily recyclable and are usually reused for new construction.
-Construction aggregate is a multi-billion dollar industry.
+Such materials are readily recyclable and are usually reused for new construction.

-When combined with other materials, aggregate particles provides support for an entire structure.
+When combined with other materials, these particles provides support for an entire structure.
 In cement, gravel and sand together provide the right support when the mix hardens.
-The aggregate in asphalt provide a similar role.
+The materials in asphalt provide a similar role.

 Aggregates find there way into several applications.
 For example, gravel is used to pave some road types and provides support for railroad tracks.
 Sand is used in agriculture to grow crops and along the shore to replenish beaches that have been eroded by waves.
 Crushed stones are another type of aggregate used in road construction.

-Most types of aggregate is recyclable.
-The aggregate is usually sorted out after old buildings have been demolished or concrete blocks have been broken down.
-These aggregates are recycled for building new roads or some other type of construction.
+Most types of aggregate are recyclable.
+They are usually sorted out after old buildings have been demolished or concrete blocks have been broken down.
+These are recycled for building new roads or some other type of construction.
 This could include housing, buildings, or industrial facilities.

-Several companies manufacture aggregates.
+Several companies manufacture these materials.
 They usually mine the materials from granite, trap rock, and limestone.
 The process begins with blasting and drilling to reduce the size of the rocks.
 Eventually the rocks are reduced in size to fit the descriptions for gravel, sand, and crushed rock.

 Most companies market aggregate for infrastructure projects.
 Much of the aggregate is used as base material for highways, runways, walkways, and parking lots.
 They can also be combined with other raw materials to build structures.